jackheywood/DesignPatterns/README.md

 - Same with software!
   - Many systems working to provide flexibility, but...
   - API consumers want it to "just work"

+#### Summary

+- **Facade** provides a simplified API over a set of classes/subsystems
+- May wish to (optionally) expose internals through the facade for power users
+- May allow users to "escalate" to use more complex APIs if they need to

 ## Behavioural Patterns